hypo69/hypo/pytest/gemini/src/webdriver/chrome/extentions/try_path_1.3.5/background/try_xpath_background.md

 2. **`MockXMLHttpRequest`:** A mock for `XMLHttpRequest` is also included to handle the asynchronous request for the CSS file.
 This is crucial for testing the `loadDefaultCss` function.

 3. **Test Structure:** The provided example test structures are fleshed out.
-Each test case demonstrates how to:
+Each test case demonStartes how to:
    - Set up necessary data.
    - Call the function with specific inputs.
    - Assert the expected output/behavior.